 The UK divorce law changed in April 2022 to allow no-fault divorce, removing the need to blame one spouse and making the process less adversarial.
+Now, one or both parties simply need to state that the relationship has irretrievably broken down in order to apply for divorce.

 If you’re considering or going through a divorce, click below for a free initial consultation with one of our expert divorce solicitors.

-Under the previous law, if a couple wished to divorce then they had to prove that their relationship had irretrievably broken down.
+In comparison, those seeking a divorce under the previous law had to prove that their relationship had irretrievably broken down.
 In order to do this, they needed to rely on one of the following five “facts”:

 The fact that one party needed to be “blamed” for the breakdown of the marriage was widely criticised as being both outdated and making the process more adversarial, which made resolution of contentious issues more difficult.
 It was seen to aggravate a situation that is already likely to be fraught, and by removing the “blame game”, it was suggested that there would be less conflict between the parties, meaning that factors such as finances, property and care for the children could be the focal point.